 Peace Lily has crispy brown edges

 If the crispy parts are on the tips rather than on the edge as shown in the photo above, scroll further down.
-Unfortunately crispy brown bits on the sides of the leaves are a fairly common issue which could have several different causes.
+Unfortunately crispy brown bits on the sides of the leaves are a fairly common issue that could have several different causes.

 Peace Lily is drooping

 In the majority of cases this is the "I need water NOW!"
 SOS signal from your plant.
 Try not to let this go on for a long period otherwise leaf damage will result as outlined in some of the problems below.

 Annoyingly if you over water the plant, it will also show a droopy effect, albeit on a much less obvious level.
 It's really easy to see this droop and think it's starting to ask for more water, so thinking the droop will get more severe you reach for the watering can.
 You're clearly acting with good intentions here, although unfortunately you are making things worse.